User Tools

 To change the default Folder icon, follow this guide.

-Unfortunately, it only works properly if you have thumbnails turned off.
-However, there is a way to have it affect that as well - I just don’t know how yet.
+Unfortunately, it only works properly if you have thumbnails turned off - because thumbnails show up in the folder icon.
+While there is a way to change those as well, I haven’t been able to figure out how to do it yet.

 Program Icons

-To change the icon of some software, you need to open it in Resource Hacker.
-Then you simply navigate to the “Icon Group” section.
-Then click on “Action” (in the menu) and there should be an option to replace the icon.
+To change the icon of an application you need to open it in Resource Hacker.
+Navigate to the ‘Icon Group’ section.
+Then click on ‘Action’ (in the menu) and there should be an option to replace the icon.
 Then just pick an icon of your choice.

 Filetypes